24 Nov Preparing Your Cat for Holiday Boarding

 [First published: 9 Jan 2017, Last Updated 22 Nov 2019]

-A New Year is upon us, and that brings with it so many new opportunities!
-Over the next 365 days, you’ll probably have to leave the country for one reason or another.
+The holidays are upon us, and most of you have planned, or are planning a trip overseas!
 It could be for an urgent business trip, family trip, or a much needed private getaway.
 Some cat owners believe that it’s fine to leave their cats unattended alone at home for just a day or two, but believe us when we say they can’t be any more wrong.